 The Crescent Valley Resource Centre has always been passionate about combating food insecurity, and when the opportunity arose to take our programs to the next level by building a greenhouse, we ran with it.
 With time, the idea grew from a small greenhouse into a full fledged community garden!

 The Growing Place Community Garden and Greenhouse is located at 20 Belyea St. in the Crescent Valley neighbourhood.
-Currently, 35 outdoor raised beds are in place, and these will soon be accompanied by a heated 30’ x 48’ greenhouse containing 26 plots and seven accessible plots.
+Currently, 42 outdoor raised beds are in place, including seven accessible plots, and these are accompanied by a heated 30’ x 48’ greenhouse containing 26 plots.

 Our garden is an education centre open to all, including those outside the CV/Anglin Drive neighbourhood.
 In addition to welcoming gardeners of all experience levels, we host workshops on a variety of topics such as starting seeds, growing herbs, composting, and preserving.
 Check the facebook page for any upcoming events!

 • Donated produce to the North End Food Bank;

 • Partnered with the local elementary and preschool to include children in activities at the garden;